MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Background and Motivation

 \subsection{Why Unfolded GNNs?}

 There are a variety of reasons why it can be advantageous to construct $h$ using unfolded optimization steps as in (\ref{eq:full-update}) or related.
-Of particular note here, unfolded GNN node embeddings inherit interpretable characteristics of the lower-level energy, especially if $K$ is sufficiently large such that $Y^{(K)}$ approximates a minimum of $\ell(Y)$.
+Of particular note here, UGNN node embeddings inherit exploitable/interpretable characteristics of the lower-level energy \cite{chen2021graph,bloomgml}, especially if $K$ is sufficiently large such that $Y^{(K)}$ approximates a minimum of $\ell(Y)$.
 For example, it is well-known that an oversmoothing effect can sometimes cause GNN layers to produce node embeddings that converge towards a non-informative constant \cite{DBLP:conf/iclr/OonoS20,DBLP:conf/aaai/LiHW18}.
-However, it is transparent how to design $\ell(Y)$ such that minimizers do not degenerate in this way, and hence the induced $h$ as in (\ref{eq:full-update}) can be iterated indefinitely without risk of oversmoothing, even while spreading information across the graph.
+This can be understood through the lens of minimizing the the second term of (\ref{eq:full-graph-energy}) in isolation \cite{oversmoothing}.
+The latter can be driven to zero whenever $Y_i^{(K)} = Y_j^{(K)}$ for all $i,j \in \m{V}$, since $\tr[(Y^{(K)})^\top L Y^{(K)}] \equiv \sum_{(i,j) \in \m{E} } \| Y_i^{(K)} - Y_j^{(K)} \|_2^2$.
+However, it is clear how to design $\ell(Y)$ such that minimizers do not degenerate in this way, e.g., by adding the first term in (\ref{eq:full-graph-energy}), or related generalizations, it has been previously established that oversmoothing is effectively mitigated, even while spreading information across the graph \cite{fu2023implicit,ma2021unified, pan2020unified,twirls,zhang2020revisiting, zhu2021interpreting}.

-As another representative scenario, in many customer-facing applications, it is desirable to provide explanations for why a particular prediction was made by a GNN model \cite{ying2019gnnexplainer}.
-In these situations, the embeddings of unfolded GNNs contain additional information when contextualized w.r.t.~their role in the lower-level energy.
-For example, if for some node $Y_i^{(K)}$ is very far from $f(X_i;W)$ relative to other nodes, it increases our confidence that subsequent predictions may be based on network effects rather than the local feature $X_i$.
-More broadly, the interpretability of unfolded GNNs facilitates bespoke modifications of (\ref{eq:full-update}) for addressing heterophily and/or adversarial attacks \cite{twirls}, handling long-range dependencies \cite{lazygnn}, forming connections with the gradient dynamics of physical systems \cite{di2023understanding} and deep equilibrium models \cite{GuC0SG20,yang2021implicit}, and exploiting the robustness of boosting algorithms \cite{sun2019adagcn} among other things.
+UGNNs provide other transparent entry points for customization as well.
+For example, if an energy function is insensitive to spurious graph edges, then a corresponding GNN architecture constructed via energy function descent is likely be robust against corrupted graphs from adversarial attacks or heterophily \cite{fu2023implicit,twirls}.
+More broadly, the flexibility of UGNNs facilitates bespoke modifications of (\ref{eq:full-update}) for graph signal denoising \cite{chen2021graph}, handling long-range dependencies \cite{lazygnn}, forming connections with the gradient dynamics of physical systems \cite{di2023understanding} and deep equilibrium models \cite{GuC0SG20,yang2021implicit}, exploiting the robustness of boosting algorithms \cite{sun2019adagcn}, or differentiating the relative importance of features versus network effects in making predictions \cite{slendergnn}.